openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/README.md

 Currently, the POT provides two algorithms for 8-bit quantization, which are verified and guarantee stable results on a wide range of DNN models:
 *  [**DefaultQuantization**](@ref pot_compression_algorithms_quantization_default_README) is a default method that provides fast and in most cases accurate results for 8-bit quantization.
-It requires only a non-annotated dataset for quantization.
+It requires only a unannotated dataset for quantization.
 For details, see the [DefaultQuantization Algorithm](@ref pot_compression_algorithms_quantization_default_README) documentation.

 *  [**AccuracyAwareQuantization**](@ref pot_compression_algorithms_quantization_accuracy_aware_README) enables remaining at a predefined range of accuracy drop after quantization at the cost of performance improvement.
 The method requires annotated representative dataset and may require more time for quantization.
 For details, see the